nateemma/strategies/README.md

 # Phil's Custom freqtrade Crypto Trading Strategies
+## Current Status
+I've been getting some questions on the various strategies here, so I thought I'd better clarify what I am currently working on...

+Right now, I am only active in the 'binanceus' directory (user_data/strategies/binanceus).
+I am testing and modifying code in the following types of strategies:

+- PCA
+- NNBC
+- Predict
+- Anomaly

+I am on a path to providing pre-trained models for these, but I'm not there yet...

+## Intro
 This folder contains the code for a variety of custom trading strategies for use with the [freqtrade](https://www.freqtrade.io/) framework.

 Please read through the instructions at https://www.freqtrade.io before attempting to use this software.